-Henrietta was the Family Law Young Barrister of the Year runner-up at the LexisNexis Family Law Awards 2022.
+Henrietta was the Family Law Young Barrister of the Year runner-up at the LexisNexis Family Law Awards 2022, and has been shortlisted for the same award again in 2023.

 Since joining chambers in 2020 upon the completion of her pupillage, Henrietta has been developing a broad practice and accepts instructions in all areas of private family law.
-She has appeared in the High Court in financial remedy cases and in international child abduction cases, both as sole counsel (e.g. UG v NN EWHC 8 (Fam)) and as a junior to other members of chambers (e.g. Horohoe v Horohoe EWFC 102).
-In addition to representing clients in court, Henrietta is frequently instructed to undertake advisory and drafting work.
+She has appeared in the High Court in financial remedy cases and in international child abduction cases, both as sole counsel (e.g. UG v NN EWHC 8 (Fam)) and as a junior to other members of chambers (e.g. Horohoe v Horohoe EWFC 102, CG v DL EWFC 82).
+As well as representing clients in court, Henrietta is frequently instructed to undertake advisory and drafting work.

 From April to July 2021, Henrietta was the Judicial Assistant to Mr Justice Mostyn in the Family Division of the High Court.
 During her secondment, Henrietta worked on a wide spectrum of cases covering all aspects of family law.
 In particular, she assisted with two important financial remedy cases: A v A (Arbitration: Guidance) EWHC 1889 (Fam), which set out procedural guidance on how to go about challenging an arbitral award, and E v L EWFC 60, which was concerned with the application of the equal sharing principle in a short, childless marriage.

-In addition to her practice as a barrister, Henrietta enjoys writing about family law and is an author of Financial Remedies Practice, described as 'the go-to reference book when considering any practical issues arising from the FPR 2010' by the Law Society Gazette.
-From April 2020 to April 2021 she wrote weekly case summaries for Class Legal, and she has also had articles published by Family Law Week, LexisPSL and Estates Gazette.
+Henrietta enjoys writing about family law and is an author of the textbook Financial Remedies Practice, described as ‘the go-to reference book when considering any practical issues arising from the FPR 2010’ by the Law Society Gazette.
+Previously, she wrote weekly case summaries for Class Legal, and she has also had articles published by Family Law Week, LexisPSL and Estates Gazette.

 Before joining chambers, Henrietta was a paralegal at a leading specialist family law solicitors’ firm in London.
 She worked on both finance and children cases, many of which involved an international element.